 Photoshop Express

 Adobe Photoshop Express includes basic image editing features, but its main strength is in creating photo collages.
+The capabilities from this app are included in Adobe Express, which is free for the university community.
+The full app is available with a paid subscription to Creative Cloud.

 Learn more about Adobe Photoshop Express.